PythonOptimizers/cygenja/doc/source/examples.rst

                                    '*.cpi',
                                    generate_following_index_and_element)

-You are allowed to define multiple actions for one directory:
+You are allowed to define multiple actions for one subdirectory:

 ..  code-block:: python